Any property owner who feels the valuation of their property is an inaccurate representation of the current market may ask to appeal their valuation.

 Property owners may appeal their proposed valuations through the various boards of equalization.
 The meetings generally take place as follows:

-City Board of Equalization - Second Tuesday of April
+City Board of Equalization - Within the first 15 days of April

 County Board of Equalization - Within the first ten days of June